What Is a UX Writer? Bridging the Gap Between Design and Content

 Voice & Tone Development

-Developing a brand's voice and tone is vital to having a successful position in UX writing.
-Voice refers to the impression users get from reading company copy, while tone communicates that voice.
-Both elements must speak directly to user needs while maintaining the brand's identity.
+Developing a brand's voice and tone is vital for UX writing success.
+Voice refers to the impression users get from the company's copy.
+Tone communicates that voice.

 Content Strategy and Information Architecture

 Best SEO practices should also be considered when thinking about IA structures.
-This could mean using words or phrases that users might search for when looking for similar information so you show up higher on SERPs.
+This could mean using words or phrases that users might search for when looking for similar information, so you show up higher on SERPs.

-The Essential Skills to Become a UX Writer
+How to Become a UX Writer?

 Technical Skills for Writing in Code